Blosc/bcolz/doc/reference.rst

   .. py:attribute:: chunklen

-    The number of items that fits into a chunk.
+    The number of rows that fits into a chunk.

   .. py:attribute:: cparams